chryswoods/siremol.org/chryswoods.com/parallel_python/reduce.md

 ```

 This returns a list of results.
 However, what if we want to sum
-every value in this list to return a single value?
+every value in the returned list of results to form a single value?
 We could write
 the code by hand, e.g. type

 ```python